F-Ge/Cattle-feed-and-water-intake-behaviors/README.md

 # Cattle-feed-and-water-intake-behaviors
-Project with Department of Animal Sciences and Industry, Kansas State University
+Collaborative Project with Department of Animal Sciences and Industry, Kansas State University

 ### 📌 Project Updates